-The Glasgow 2014 Commonwealth Games was the perfect chance to show the world what this city had to offer – and almost 700,000 people took up that chance, enjoying a variety of breathtaking sporting competitions over 11 days, held right across the city.
+No better example can be offered than the Glasgow 2014 Commonwealth Games, which was the perfect chance to show the world what this city had to offer.
+The event became known as 'the best-ever games', with almost 700,000 people enjoying a variety of breathtaking sporting competitions over 11 days, held right across the city.
 Those visitors were welcomed by a team of 15,000 volunteers – known as Clydesiders – who provided not only a warm welcome, but any information needed to allow them to enjoy the best Glasgow, and Scotland, had to offer.

 "The atmosphere in Glasgow is incredible and that’s largely due to the people.
 The most important ingredient of Scottish tourism is our people.
 It's the warmth of our welcome that encourages people from across the world to visit, and come back and see us time and time again".

-The Commonwealth Games was a brilliant example of the world-class events Glasgow is capable of holding, and it’s been just the start of a new legacy.
-Glasgow has followed this up with a raft of events, including the IPC Swimming World Championships, the FIG World Gymnastics Championships, Davis Cup ties, and the upcoming European Championships.
-This inaugural competition will see 3,000 athletes compete in six events of aquatics, cycling, golf, gymnastics, rowing and triathlon across Glasgow and beyond.
+Glasgow has an uncanny ability to seamlessly host world-class events - no matter what type of event, Glasgow can pull it off.
+This includes the IPC Swimming World Championships, the FIG World Gymnastics Championships, Davis Cup ties, and the European Championships.
+This inaugural competition saw 3,000 athletes compete in six events of aquatics, cycling, golf, gymnastics, rowing and triathlon across Glasgow and beyond.